 The user can also set triggers for different conditions through the software GUI.
 The analyzer is then capable of triggering all the error conditions on the bus as well as at different fields in the CAN frame as set by the user.
 The analyzer constantly analyzes the bus for any errors and if found any, it reports, and this can be seen in the software UI.

 The analyzer also checks for the CRC on the bus.
 Meaning, it receives the frame from the CAN Transmitter, decodes it, and calculates the CRC at its end.
 It displays the calculated CRC and the received CRC and throws an error if the comparison does not match.
 All this information can be viewed in the software UI.

 The software is working in tandem with the hardware (Protocol Analyzer) and thus, the settings made through the GUI will be updated to the hardware and the analyzer then works accordingly.

 About the Author :

-Sumukha Bharadwaj is an FPGA Design Engineer in Prodigy Technovations.
-He graduated from K S school of Engineering and Management in 2015 with a Bachelor’s degree in Electronics & Communication Engineering.
+Sumukha Bharadwaj is an FPGA Design Engineer at Prodigy Technovations.
+He graduated from the K S School of Engineering and Management in 2015 with a Bachelor’s degree in Electronics & Communication Engineering.
 He also completed his Master of Engineering, Information Technology from SRH Hochschule Heidelberg.

 About Prodigy Technovations :